 However, people who have had a silent heart attack may be at risk of other complications, such as heart failure and stroke.

-According to a 2018 study, a person who has had a silent heart attack has an estimated 35% increased risk of heart failure.
+According to another 2018 study, a person who has had a silent heart attack has an estimated 35% higher risk of heart failure than a person without a history of heart attacks.
 People in their early 50s or younger have an even greater risk increase.

 Moreover, a